EURODEO/openradardata-requirements/Deliverable_Requirements.md

 *Requirements:*

-- Requires either composite data or volume radar data
+- Requires either D01 composite or D02 volume radar data with a large archive (the back-end archive to be established in EWC)
-- Needs as long a history of data as possible, the big archive
-- Needs a suitable access mechanism for bulk consumption (rather than download), e.g. through S3 in cloud native formats, to download directly, so no need to download, store, etc.
+- Needs a suitable access mechanism for bulk consumption (rather than download), e.g. through S3 in cloud native formats to download directly to avoid download store.
-- Corresponding real-time data to drive the models?
-- The real-time data for execution needs to be consistent with the data used for model training (i.e., from the same source)
+- The execution of the trained AI model requires the real-time to be consistent with the training data (i.e., from the same source)
+- The old archive includes country specific BUFR ODIM format files, the newer files are in HVDs, requirement is to provide converters/readers to the old data.
+Here WP6 T4 could provide suitable tools when they are also developing the suitable datasets.
+- Data consumption is large in the case of radar volumes, but not time critical.
+This sets requirement for priorization of data supply
+- Requires that data could be searched by radar-wise, by coordinate-wise (radar location information should be in the discovery metadata), time-wise, variable-wise, format-wise
+- Requires license rights to data
+-
 *Priority:*
-- secondary
+- secondary?
+Should this be primary accroding to EU Digital funding?

 *Clarifications:*

 *Acceptance criteria:*
+- Suggestion: Could WP6 T4 (ECMWF) to be a test user here and when they can calculate an dataset based on data fetched via the API and converted it to format they can read.

 *Consequences and decisions:*
+- Responsible to provide the converters/readers for the old data, collaboration with OPERA ET and xradar
+- To engange WP6 T4 (ECMWF)
+- requires the descision of how much we can follow FAIR-principles with the datasets

-### U02 A Small & Medium Enterprise (SME) application developer who wants to see what data sets are available and access them.
+### U02 A Small & Medium Enterprise (SME) application developer who wants to see what data sets are available, access them and build an application based on OPERA data

 Related to use cases in FEMDI 2.5 and E-SOH 4.3.

 “As a new data consumer, I want a single unified view of available meteorological datasets which are updated on a regular basis, that is easily accessible and findable, is easily integrated into my systems and can be re-used (i.e., following FAIR principles).
 This will allow me to develop an application which makes best use of the available data to add value to the users and bring me in an income.”

 *Requirements:*
-- based on mainly composite data
-- e.g. aviation application would like to have 3D- volume data
+- Preseumably uses only D01 composite data, but e.g. aviation application developer may would like to have 3D - volume data (this is similar to U01)
-- A software developer builds a mobile application that needs ....
-- They identify a dataset via the FEMDI Shared Catalogue and determine that the API for that dataset is suitable for the application.
+- Requirement is to identify a suitable datasets via the FEMDI Shared Catalogue and determine which of the APIs for that dataset is suitable for running application.
 - The mobile application quickly becomes popular and is installed on over 10,000 devices.
 Each device makes a few requests a day as the user changes location, and this adds up to lots of requests on the Data Supply component’s API.
+- Data should be easily readable, requires e.g. that datasets are availbale in GeoTiff in addition to HDF5
+- Requires a manual how to use the data
+- For D01, the search can be time-wise, but no need for spatial-wise.
+Always use the whole composite.
+- Potentially can lead to a lot of requests and processing on the data source, thus, requires for priority use an authorization.

 *Priority:*
+-secondary

 *Clarifications:*

-- Can lead to a lot of requests and processing on the data source.

 *Acceptance criteria:*
+- Performance validation tests for the API - to be able to download archived GeoTiffs via API and to be able to download real-time GeoTiffs via API with the defined timeliness and availability.

 *Consequences and decisions:*
+- Sets system requirement of authorized access for data for prioritising data flow
+- Data conversion to GeoTiff
+- Requires descision of the SLA we are offering for the datasets in RODEO

 ### U03 A member of a public organisation who wants to see real time weather radar visualised on their mobile.

-Related to use cases in FEMDI 2.6 and E-SOH 4.4, and 4.5 “As a traffic officer manager, I want to use my smart phone to regularly check the rainfall amounts across my country and bordering countries in Europe, so I can be prepared for different driving conditions, and potential impacts on the traffic network and people’s safety.
+Related to use cases in FEMDI 2.6 and E-SOH 4.4, and 4.5

+“As a traffic officer manager, I want to use my smart phone to regularly check the rainfall amounts across my country and bordering countries in Europe, so I can be prepared for different driving conditions, and potential impacts on the traffic network and people’s safety.
 This will allow me to rapidly respond with appropriate resources and equipment to incidents.”

 *Requirements:*
-- most likely composite data
+- Similar to U02 in respect to the system requirements

 *Priority:*
+- secondary

 *Clarifications:*
-- Visualisation is out of scope of FEMDI – another will provide the visualisation
+- Visualisation is out of scope of FEMDI.
+The responsibilty of the RODEO API will end to supply the data.
-- OPERA is EUMETNET’s radar programme; Also RODEO WP6.
 - Potential additional use case to be considered

 *Acceptance criteria:*
+- same as U02

 *Consequences and decisions:*
+- This U03 will not introduce new system requirements to U02

 ### U04 - EUMETNET Members uses RODEO for data exchange

 “EUMETNET members want to replace the bilateral data exchange with RODEO.
-They want the 3D-volume data as fast as possible, high priority user.
+They want the 3D-volume data as fast as possible as a high priority user.
 They are familiar with the data formats and the radar data processing.
 They will build their national forecasting services on this data.”

 *Requirements:*
-- 3D-volume radar data
+- requires 3D-volume radar data
-- automized fetching of data from an interface
+- requires automized fetching of data from an interface, automized set of rules for selecting data (radar-wise, spatially, variables)
-- 24 hour cache is suitable, doesn't require the large archive
+- a 24 - hour cache is suitable, doesn't require the large archive
+- requires the authorization and priorization for the data use
+- reqiures a fast connection to data, no in-between processing

 *Priority:*
 - primary